colocohen/colocohen/README.md

 Author of low-level libraries for Node.js.
 Pure-JavaScript implementations of core internet protocols - QUIC/HTTP3, TLS, DNSSEC, STUN/TURN, WebRTC, SMTP - alongside supporting libraries for real-time media, data formats, storage, and runtime utilities.

 These libraries share a single principle: every layer of the stack should be controllable from code.
 Running nginx, BIND, Postfix, or coturn next to your Node.js application is the standard answer - but it limits you to what their configuration files allow, makes the system hard to extend in directions the original authors didn't anticipate, and puts a process boundary between every layer.
-Each library here removes that compromise: the protocol becomes JavaScript you can read, modify, and program against directly - every request, every cryptographic key, every DNS record, every packet.
+Each library here removes that compromise.
+The protocol becomes a function you write, not a config you maintain - DNS records computed at runtime per query, cryptographic keys held in your own code, every packet visible to your handler.

+The libraries are also intentionally narrow.
+Each one implements its protocol and stops there.
+Every decision the protocol doesn't dictate - storage, business logic, signaling transport, architectural choices - stays in your code.
+They are libraries to compose, not frameworks to inherit.

 When that's true, infrastructure stops being something you assemble around your code and becomes part of it.
 A two-person team can ship a system that used to require a dedicated SRE.
 Edge deployments don't have to ship without DNS, mail, or media handling.
+Geo-routing, canary releases, and health-driven failover stop being managed-service features and become a few lines of JavaScript.
 When something fails at the protocol level, you read source - your source.
 That's the Node.js these libraries are working toward.

 ## Projects